I love this piece on “gamification” from Margaret Robertson (way back in 2010!). She writes:

 Points Aren’t Delight

 She’s absolutely right.
-Earning badges, scoring points, and leveling-up are certainly a part of games.
-But it’s not what makes games delightful.
+Earning badges, scoring points, and leveling-up are certainly a part of some games.
+But those aren’t what makes games delightful.

 Robertson says that most “gamification” should really be called “pointification”, which I heartily agree with.